 The sampling rate (or frequency) must be high enough to be able to accurately reconstruct the original signal.
 The Nyquist sampling theorem states that a signal can be exactly reconstructed if it is sampled at more than twice the highest frequency of the signal.
-If the sampling rate is too low then frequency components will be "aliased" and appear at a different, lower frequency.
-To avoid this, the analog signal can be low-pass filtered with an "anti-aliasing" filter to remove frequency components above half of the sampling rate.
-Exercise 1: Draw a sine wave and indicate two sets of sampling points at twice the frequency of the sine wave: one that demonstrates aliasing and one that does not.
+If the sampling rate is too low then some frequency components will be "aliased" and appear at a different, lower frequency.
+A "low-pass" "anti-aliasing" filter removes frequency components above half of the sampling rate before.
+This prevents aliasing.

+Exercise 1: Draw a sine wave and indicate two sets of sampling points at twice the frequency of the sine wave: one with samples at the zero crossings and one with samples at the peaks of the signal.
 Is it sufficient to sample at twice the highest frequency of the analog signal?

-Exercise 2: What minimum sampling rate would be required to digitize a 10 kHz square wave if you wanted to include frequency components up to the 7'th harmonic (at 70 kHz)?
+Exercise 2: What minimum sampling rate would be required to digitize a 10 kHz square wave if you wanted to be able to recover frequency components up to the 7'th harmonic (at 70 kHz)?

-Digitized signals are represented as n-bit binary numbers where each of the $2^n$ possible values represents a different voltage.
-If the range of voltage levels that can be quantized is V then the difference between each quantized voltage level is $\Delta = V/2^n$ .
+Digitized signals are represented as n-bit binary numbers where each of the 2^n possible values represents a different voltage.
+If the range of voltage levels that can be quantized is V then the difference between each quantized voltage level is $\Delta = V/2^n$.
 For example, if V = 1 V and n = 3 then $\Delta = 1/8 = 0.125$ V. Voltages between 0 and 0.125 are encoded as 000, voltages between 0.125 and 0.25 are encoded as 001, and so on, as shown below:

-The "resolution" of an ADC can refer to either the number of bits, n, (e.g. "a 10-bit resolution ADC") or the difference between adjacent voltage levels, $\Delta$ (e.g. "a resolution of 1 mV").
+The "resolution" of an ADC can refer to either the number of bits, n, (e.g. "a 10-bit resolution ADC") or the difference between adjacent voltage levels, Δ (e.g. "a resolution of 1 mV").
 Units determine which definition is being used.

-Exercise 3: A signal with range of $\pm 3$ V must be quantized so that the quantization error is less than 1 mV.
+Exercise 3: A signal with range of ± 3 V must be quantized so that the maximum quantization error is less than 1 mV.
+What is the resolution in mV?
 What minimum number of bits of resolution is required?

 Quantizing a signal requires that the signal be rounded off to the nearest quantized voltage level.
 Rounding has the same effect as adding a "quantization noise" error to each sample.
 For some applications, the ratio of signal power to the power of this quantization noise is a useful specification.
-This quantization signal-to-noise ratio (SNR) for a fullscale sine wave input is $1.76 + 6n \text{ dB}^1$ .
+For a full-scale sine wave input the quantization signal-to-noise ratio (SNR) is $1.76 + 6n \text{ dB}^1$.